The STAR Interview Technique

 But before we delve into what STAR includes, what exactly are competency-based questions?
 Below is a list of commonly asked questions that you might face when applying for school leaver programmes, from apprenticeships to traineeships and sponsored degree programmes.

-- Can you give us an example of a time when you worked as part of a team to achieve an end goal or result?
+- Can you give us an example of a time when you worked with other team members to achieve an end goal or result?

 - What is the main challenge you've faced at work in the last year and how did you tackle it?
 What did you learn from the experience?